pavoltravnik/maxims-of-law/maxims-of-law.md

 Omne testamentum morte consummatum est. Every will is consummated by death.
 3 Co.
 29.

-Omne sacramentum debet esse de certa scienti .
+Omne sacramentum debet esse de certa scientia.
 Every oath ought to be founded on certain knowledge.
 4 Co.
 Inst.
 279.

 Omnia delicta in aperto leviora sunt.
 All crimes committed openly are considered lighter.
 8 co.
 127.